 Abstract: Data collected during the year 2006 by the first 9 strings of IceCube can be used to measure the energy spectrum of the atmospheric muon neutrino flux.
 Atmospheric neutrinos are the irreducible background in the search for high energy cosmic neutrinos and a useful calibration source of events.
 They can be used to probe the high energy hadronic interaction models in regions where accelerators could not provide direct measurements.
 A full reconstruction of the neutrino-induced muon tracks provides both directional and energy information.
 The decoupling of calculating the photon density along the muon track from the energy calibration with the simulated data leads to an improved stability of the result.
 This quantity can be used to calculate the energy spectrum, which is reconstructed by using unfolding techniques, since the event-by-event reconstruction is very inefficient due to bin-to-bin migrations.
-We will show the atmospheric neutrino spectrum measured in 2006 by the 9-string configuration of IceCube.
+We will discuss the unfolding procedure to be applied to data from the 9-string configuration of IceCube.